peterwwillis/palvella/DESIGN.md

 there's nothing special about a Pipeline other than it is a series of Jobs, or a group of Jobs.
 Data is carried from one Job to another in the Pipeline.

-A Job is made up of one or more Actions.
+Job run Actions.
 Actions store their state within the logical unit of a Job.

+Jobs can take parameters.

+Jobs can specify a dependency on another Job.

 A Job plugin uses a set of methods to interact with the Job and its Acions.
 Example methods: